Skip to content

 For federated (distributed) programs, lfc generates separate subfolders for each federate, containing the necessary code and build files for that node.

-reactor-uc is technically a runtime library written in C, providing the core execution engine for the reactor model.
+The uLF runtime is technically a runtime library written in C, providing the core execution engine for the reactor model.
 It implements:

 • Event-driven scheduling